Breastfeeding and everyday life

 - Pregnancy, Breastfeeding, and Bone Health — Information from the National Institutes of Health.

-- Travel and Breastfeeding — Fact sheet from the Centers for Disease Control and Prevention.
+- Travel Recommendations for the Nursing Mother – Information from the Centers for Disease Control and Prevention.

 - American Academy of Pediatrics.
 (2012).
 Breastfeeding and the use of human milk.
 Pediatrics; 129(3): e827-e841.